MILVLG/mlc-imp/README.md

 # 😈 MLC-Imp

 🙌 Hi There!
 This is a lightweight deployment solution for Imp based on [MLC-LLM](https://github.com/mlc-ai/mlc-llm) and [MLC-MiniCPM](https://github.com/OpenBMB/mlc-MiniCPM).
-We deployed Imp on mobile devices📱and greatly improved the running speed during model inference.
+We deployed Imp on mobile devices📱and greatly improved the running speed🚀 during model inference.

 ## Model Description